Clandestine chemistry: History

 Ancient forms of clandestine chemistry included the manufacturing of explosives.

 From 1919 to 1933, the United States prohibited the sale, manufacture, or transportation of alcoholic beverages.
 This opened a door for brewers to supply their own town with alcohol.
 Just like modern-day drug labs, distilleries were placed in rural areas.
-The term moonshine generally referred to "corn whiskey", that is, a whiskey-like liquor made from corn.
+The term moonshine originally referred to "corn whiskey", that is, a whiskey-like liquor made in secret from corn.
 Today, American-made corn whiskey can be labeled or sold under that name, or as bourbon or Tennessee whiskey, depending on the details of the production process.